epfl-ada/ada-2023-project-todolegax/Datastory.md

 P-value: 0.00000000
 The difference in avg. review length is statistically significant between medium and big breweries.

-## Are there different behaviors in different places?
+Also in this case, we can conclude that there is likely to be a significant (at level $0.05$) statistical difference between the small, medium and large breweries in terms of the obtained average review length.
+Hence, it seems that being a larger brewery tends to increase the average length of the reviews, so that users seem to spend more effort in reviewing larger breweries.

+## Does breweries size impact on their "basin of attraction?

-The goal of this section is to gain insights into the geographical distribution of both breweries and reviewers within the dataset.
+Now we would like to gain insights into the geographical distribution of both breweries and reviewers.
 Ultimately, we aim to calculate the distances between breweries and their respective reviewers.
 This analysis could potentially unveil distinctions between brewery types, revealing whether certain types of breweries attract predominantly local reviewers or have a more globally dispersed audience.

 We initiate our analysis by examining the geographical distribution of breweries in the dataset.
 To achieve this, we integrate the dataset with a map sourced from Geopandas (https://www.naturalearthdata.com/downloads/110m-cultural-vectors/).

-Ensuring alignment between the country names used in the map and those in the brewery dataset is crucial.
-To address this, we calculate the Hamming distance between them and substitute the brewery location with the closest match.
-In instances where no match is found, we opt to eliminate the corresponding brewery.
-This scenario applies to 26 breweries out of over 14,000, which is deemed acceptable for this level of analysis.
-It's worth noting that some removed breweries had HTTP links as their location, explaining the lack of match with the map.

-For breweries located in the USA, the dataset includes information about the state.
+Please notice that, for breweries located in the USA, the dataset includes information about the state.
 Consequently, we extend the same process to the states in the United States of America.
-To facilitate this, we introduce a new column, 'state,' in the dataframe.
-This allows us to split the location of US breweries into 'country' and 'state.'

 The geodataframe for the USA can be accessed here: https://eric.clst.org/tech/usgeojson/

 As evident from the data, **there are significantly more breweries in the US** compared to other countries.
-Due to this notable concentration, we will consider the breweries by states in the next section.
-To facilitate this, we extend the world geodataframe by incorporating the US state geodataframe in the next section.

-Let's look again to the Top 10 countries with the highest number of breweries.
-However, this time, we'll consider **each US state as a distinct 'country'.** Additionally, we'll **visualize the global distribution of breweries** to gain a comprehensive understanding of their geographical spread.
+Due to this notable concentration, we'll consider **each US state as a distinct 'country'.** Additionally, we'll **visualize the global distribution of breweries** to gain a comprehensive understanding of their geographical spread.

 ![cat](./plots/distribution_breweries_world.png)

 The revised analysis reveals distinct results.
 Germany takes the lead, followed by Finland, and several US states are now present in the Top 10.
 The conclusion of this analysis is that there are many more breweries in the US than anywhere else in the world.
 Acknowledging this, it becomes essential to consider the US's internal diversity in subsequent analyses.
-Given the availability of information about individual US states, incorporating them into the analysis could provide valuable insights, offering a more nuanced understanding of the brewing landscape within the country.

 Now that we have gained insights into the distribution of breweries worldwide, we can apply a **similar analysis** to the **user data**.
 The aim of this analysis is to see whether or not a geographical similarity can be observed between the distribution of breweries and the distribution of users who give reviews.
-Once again, a matching process based on Hamming's distance must be performed to match the names of the different places.

 ![cat](./plots/distribution_reviewers_world.png)